kuokev/Kev-Portfolio/README.md

 ## Credits

-The template and project structure was inspired by [Colby Fayok's Gatsy Starter](https://github.com/colbyfayock/gatsby-starter-sass)
+The template and project structure was inspired by [Colby Fayok's Gatsy Starter](https://github.com/colbyfayock/gatsby-starter-sass) and [Sasslan's Gatsby Template](https://github.com/a2zarslaan/gatsby-starter-sasslan).